 The ICP should provide full and comprehensive designs for all of the plant and equipment proposed for adoption by us.
-Additionally, the ICP shall submit sufficient design data to enable us to confirm that the substation compound and civil features are designed to provide a suitable environment for our equipment.
+Additionally, the ICP shall submit sufficient design data to enable us to confirm that the substation enclosure/ building (not normally adopted by us) is designed to provide a suitable environment for our equipment.